How to register as self-employed: the basics

 - The full name(s) and date of birth of your business partner(s)

 The seventh bullet point - ‘date your self-employment commenced’ is purposefully phrased in the past tense, but the newly self-employed should not be complacent.
 Although you have a three-month window in which to tell HMRC that you have started trading, failure to notify the department within this period will result in a £100 fine.
 As a result, business advisers say the shrewdest self-employed people inform HMRC that they are trading immediately.
+(Editor's Note: The three-month notification penalty is no longer issued by HMRC)

 Also under HMRC’s updated guidance, the newly self-employed must also register to pay Class 2 National Insurance contributions (NICs) by completing form CA5601, even if their self-employment is in their spare time.
 This requirement to register for Class 2 NICs applies even if you are also paying Class 1 earnings-related contributions as an employee (or officeholder).
 Payment is quarterly by post or by Direct Debit.
 However, the newly self-employed do not have to pay Class 2 contributions if their earnings, defined as money left after expenses, are below the Small Earnings Exception threshold – currently £6,205 for the tax year 2018/19.